shamsrupom94/teamList-vue-app/README.md

 > --A Vue.js CRUD application project
 > --Here you can Make New Teams with New Team member
 > --You can also edit the existing teams by adding/delete playes
-> --Build by using firebase/firestore
+> --this complete project is deployed to firebase

 ## Build Setup